-22. Do you agree with the responses from the employee for Items 1 through 20?
+22. Do you agree with the responses for items 1 through 20?
 If not, which items do you disagree with and why?

-Yes
+Yes.

-23. What are the essential duties of this position?
+23. What are the essential functions of this position?

 Suppression, planning and prevention activities of the Forest Fire program.
 Transportation, inspection, maintenance, and operation of most heavy equipment on the unit.
 Assisting in forestry and forest cultivation programs to include equipment operation.
 Inspections, maintenance, and planning for assigned recreation projects.
 Maintenance of facilities, roads, and bridges on State owned lands.